 2 cubes of chicken bouillon

 Place water, salt and onion in a large pot.
-Add chicken and bring all to a boil; cook until chicken is tender, about 1 hour.
+Add chicken and bring to a boil; cook until chicken is tender, about 1 hour.
 Remove chicken from pot and let cool.
 Remove skin and bones and chop remaining meat into bite-size pieces.
-Skim off fat from cooking liquid and measure 3 1/2 cups of this chicken broth into a 6-quart saucepan.
-Add rice, chicken pieces, sausage, herb seasoning and bouillon to this saucepan.
-Cook all together for 30 minutes; let come to a boil and then reduce heat to low, keeping pan covered the whole time.
+Skim off fat from cooking liquid and measure 3 1/2 cups of the chicken broth into a 6-quart saucepan.
+Add rice, chicken pieces, sausage, herb seasoning and bouillon to the saucepan.
+Cook for 30 minutes; let come to a boil and then reduce heat to low, keeping pan covered the whole time.
 If mixture is too watery or juicy, cook over medium-low heat, uncovered, until it reaches the desired consistency.
 Stir often while cooking.